privacyidea/privacyidea/doc/policies/user.rst

 type: string

-This defines how a user is allowed to set his own attributes.
+This defines how a user is allowed to delete his own attributes.
 It uses the same setting as the admin policy :ref:`admin_delete_custom_user_attributes`.

 New in version 3.6